 The Limitations of Lighthouse

-Google Lighthouse helps you identify page performance issues.
-It generates an overall performance “score” to make you feel good (or bad) about your site’s speed.
-This score can be useful, but has some limitations.
+Google Lighthouse helps you identify page performance issues and generates an overall performance “score” to make you feel good (or bad) about your site’s speed.
+This score can be useful, but has serious limitations.

 Lighthouse is an automated tool for assessing web page quality.
 It generates metrics for performance, SEO, accessibility and more.
 Google has been promoting it as THE way to measure website quality.
 We’ll focus on the performance part of Lighthouse and the ways Lighthouse scores fail to tell the whole story.
 Try it on your site with Lighthouse in Chrome Dev Tools.